Expert Tips for Managing Knee Osteoarthritis (OA)

 This way, you can maintain your cardiovascular health and physical fitness.

-DO: Build a support team around you
+Build a support team around you

 Knee osteoarthritis can feel like a daunting diagnosis.
 So, it’s important to surround yourself with a supportive team that you trust and can depend on.

 This may include a general physician, a rheumatologist, a pedorthist, a physiotherapist, a nurse practitioner, a naturopathic doctor, a psychologist, a massage therapist, or a kinesiologist.